-The Essential Working Capital Loans Scheme provides concessional loans to non-profit organisations who have suffered a significant loss of income as a result of an eligible disaster.
+The Essential Working Capital Loans Scheme provides concessional loans to small business owners who have suffered a significant loss of income as a result of an eligible disaster.

-Loans are provided for continuing the normal operations of the non-profit organisation.
+Loans are provided for continuing the normal operations of the small business.